 Greater Seattle's Bellevue (Shopping) Square

-Seattle-based Frederick & Nelson anchored the original cluster-type shopping center.
+Seattle-based Frederick & Nelson anchored the original cluster-type complex.
 The store, which carried only women's and children's merchandise, opened in August 1946.
-In 1956, F & N moved to a larger (full-line) location in the complex.
-This circa-'46 store then became a J.J.
+In 1956, F & N moved to a larger (full-line) location, with this original store becoming a J.J.
 Newberry 5 & 10.

-Built on the site of the Cheriton Fruit Garden strawberry farm, the original complex was laid out on a city street grid, similar to that used for Kansas City, Missouri's COUNTRY CLUB PLAZA.
-In the early days, the retail facility was known as either BELLEVUE SQUARE or BELLEVUE SHOPPING SQUARE.
-The "SHOPPING" reference had fallen out of use by the late 1960s.
+Built on the site of the Cheriton Fruit Garden strawberry farm, BELLEVUE SQUARE was laid out on a city street grid similar to that used for Kansas City, Missouri's COUNTRY CLUB PLAZA.
+Twenty-nine original SQUARE stores opened for business between March 1946 and April 1947.

-A circa-1948 aerial view of the SQUARE, looking toward the northwest.
+A circa-1948 aerial view, looking toward the northwest.
 The original Frederick & Nelson store is seen in the center of the photo.

 Photo from Eastside Heritage Center / Bellevue, Washington